pulkitgo/VAEBM/README.md

 # VAEBMs

 ### Update (06-Dec-2021)
-The official implementation (released recently) can be found here : [NVLabs/VAEBM](https://github.com/NVlabs/VAEBM)
+The official implementation can be found here : [NVLabs/VAEBM](https://github.com/NVlabs/VAEBM)

 ## Introduction
 Repository for CS698X course project (Topics in Probabilistic Modeling and Inference, Winter 2021, IIT Kanpur), on energy-based VAEs.
 Contains (unofficial) implementation of VAEBM [1] for Vanilla VAE, beta-TCVAE and Factor-VAE for MNIST, CelebA-64 and Chairs dataset.